sfelaco/keda-demo/README.md

 ![alt diagram](diagram.png)

-This article explains how manage the autoscaling using metrics fetched from Kubernetes: https://medium.com/@santolo.felaco/keda-autoscaling-kubernetes-apps-using-prometheus-da037fe572cf
+This article explains how manage the autoscaling using metrics fetched from Kubernetes through KEDA: https://medium.com/@santolo.felaco/keda-autoscaling-kubernetes-apps-using-prometheus-da037fe572cf

 To install the enviroment execute the following steps: